fatinzm/TikTok-Evaluator/README.md

 GPT evaluates whether each video matches the desired formats (e.g. “Short Text + In-App Footage”, “Long Text”) according to defined rules.

-Note: The GPT integration is handled on the frontend side, after receiving the video URLs and dates from the backend.
+Note: The GPT integration is handled on the frontend side, after receiving the video URLs from the backend.

 ## Backend — How to Run